strimzi/strimzi.github.io/_posts/2018-05-17-running-strimzi-on-openshift-online.md

   zookeeper-storage: '{ "type": "ephemeral" }'
 ```

-Once you create the config map, Cluster Operator should start immediately deploying the components - Zookeeper, Kafka broker and Topic Operator.
+Once you create the ConfigMap, the Cluster Operator should start immediately deploying the components - Zookeeper, Kafka broker and the Topic Operator.
 Once they are deployed, you can start using your new Kafka cluster.
 Well ... almost.
 If you are on the Pro tier, you can now actually deploy your applications using Kafka.
-On the Starter tier, the cluster consumed most of your memory and CPU.
+On the Starter tier, the cluster will have consumed most of your memory and CPU.
 So, how can you test that the cluster works?
-We can use Kubernetes Jobs for it.
+We can use Kubernetes Jobs to do that.
 OpenShift Online Starter gives us another 1GB of so called "terminating" memory.
-This memory can be used for things such as builds or jobs which have active deadline.
+This memory can be used for things, such as builds or jobs, which have an active deadline.
-We can use this to deploy Kafka Producer and Kafka Consumer.
+We can use this to deploy a Kafka Producer and Kafka Consumer.
-They will each send / receive defined amount of messages and terminate.
+They will each send / receive a defined amount of messages and terminate.

 But before we can deploy the producer and consumer, we have to create the topic.
-The topic can be created by deploying the following config map:
+The topic can be created by deploying the following ConfigMap:

 ```yaml
 apiVersion: v1